 2. Information we collect from your use of our website and services.
 For example, we collect information about the webpages that you view, the videos that you watch on our YouTube channel, and how you read our email communications.

 3. Information from third parties.
 In some cases, One25 may collect personal data about you from third parties, such as online fundraising platforms including: CAF, JustGiving, Virgin Money Giving and BT MyDonate, Stewardship, LocalGiving, Charities Trust, Charitable Giving, GiveAsYouLive, Neighbourly and EasyFundraising; or DBS check info from providers such as You Check and People Checking.
 We may receive this information only if you’ve given your permission to the third party.
-We may cross-reference your data with public sources, e.g. census data, housing registry etc.
+In other cases, we may use specialist agencies and/or trusted third-party partners to gather and cross-reference information about you from publicly available sources.
+E.g. census data, housing registry, electoral register etc and other similar sources.

 Data Protection law recognises that certain categories of personal information are more sensitive.
 This is known as special category data and covers health information, race, religious beliefs and political opinions.
 We do not usually collect ‘special category data’ about our supporters unless there is a clear reason for doing so, such as participation in a skydive or similar fundraising event or where we need this information to ensure that we provide appropriate facilities or support to enable you to participate in an event.
-We may also collect special category data if you make the information public or if you tell us about your links to church groups or religious beliefs; however we will always make it clear to you when we collect this information from you, what special category data we are collecting and why.
+We may also collect special category data if you make the information public or if you tell us about your links to church groups or religious beliefs.

 One25 will hold your personal data for up to five years after your last interaction with the charity.